Skip to content

 Why was the ancient Greek civilisation important?

 The ancient Greeks made important contributions to philosophy, mathematics, literature, astronomy, medicine and many other areas.
-Even after 3000 years, we are still using ancient Greek ideas in many aspects of modern-day life.
+Even after 3000 years, we still use ancient Greek ideas in many aspects of modern-day life.
 For example:

 • Our alphabet is based on the ancient Greek alphabet.